Trial Search Results

 ULN for age).

-- Female participant who is post-menarchal must have a negative serum pregnancy test.
+- Female participant who is post-menarchal must have a negative urine or serum pregnancy

 - Female or male participant of reproductive potential must agree to use an effective

 - Has received prior therapy for Hodgkin lymphoma, except as noted above.